DiabeticMenu

 Factor Teen Diabetic Menu Senior Diabetic Menu

-Caloric Intake High (2000-3000+) for growth/activity.
-Lower (1200-1600) for maintenance.
+Caloric Intake High (2000-3000+) for growth, sports, and metabolism.
+Lower (1200-1600) often for maintenance and reduced activity.

 Cool Insulated Lunch Bag for Teens

-Own Your Lunch
+Own Your Lunch: Insulated Lunch Bag

 A high-quality, non-childish lunch bag ensures your insulin stays cool and your snacks stay fresh, giving you freedom from the cafeteria line.
+Great for field trips, sports, and part-time jobs.

 Check Price on Amazon